 You can find pre-made Picante sauce and pre-made salsa in the Mexican aisle of your local grocery store.
 Mild and hot versions of each are available and can serve similar purposes, but how different are these two ingredients?
 When should you use one and when should you use the other?
-These questions and more will all be answered in our PepperScale Showdown: Picante sauce vs. salsa.
+Let’s compare picante sauce vs. salsa.

 How does Picante sauce differ from salsa?

 Picante sauce and salsa differ with regard to their origins.
 Picante sauce is a product of the Pace corporation, which means that its history is relatively easy to trace.
 The first version of Picante sauce was made by the company’s owner David Pace in the 1940s.
-The word Picante is Spanish for flavorful.
-In the context of Picante sauce, it indicates that the sauce is spicy.
+The word Picante is Spanish for “spicy” and it’s what to expect from the sauce.

 Picante sauce is really just a jarred, cooked subset of modern salsa.
 Whereas salsa encompasses a variety of different preparations — both cooked and uncooked — including Picante sauce, Picante sauce just refers to the one product invented by David Pace.